Marios-Nikolaidis/pyPGCF/README.md

 The help page of the software and each module is available through the --help flag: `pyPGCF --help`

 ## Citation
 Nikolaidis, M., Oliver, S.G., Amoutzias, G.D., 2024. pyPGCF: a python software for phylogenomic analysis, species demarcation, identification of core and fingerprint proteins of bacterial genomes that are important for plants.
-Accepted in Methods in Molecular Biology.
+Methods in Molecular Biology.